netlify-templates/victor-hugo/site/content/publications/step-up-phenotyping-analysis.md

 ---
-title: STEP-UP Phenotyping analysis
+articlename2: STEP-UP Phenotyping analysis
-articlename: >-
+title: >-
   Association between behavioral phenotypes and response to a physical activity intervention using gamification and social incentives: Secondary analysis of the STEP UP randomized clinical trial